MaikelChan/DamageBoy/COMPATIBILITY.md

 # DamageBoy Compatibility

 Here you can check game compatibility.
-Games not listed here have not been tested.
+Games not listed here have not been tested (or maybe I just forgot to add them :P).
 Please note that the ones I've tested, have not been thoroughly played from beginning to end.
 So working games could still have unknown breaking issues.

 - :heavy_check_mark: Works fine
 - :large_blue_diamond: Works, but has some minor issues